mnmnotmail/website/biz-b2b.md

 ### Problem

 Companies that provide vital services constantly send time-sensitive and private information to customers, and respond to requests for support.
-Today, such communication is largely mediated by third parties, like email hosts and social media sites.
+Today, such communication is largely mediated by third parties, like email hosts and messaging services.
 Companies only have direct, secure links with customers during client-initiated browser sessions, and in some cases via custom phone apps.